Contraceptive Pill with Levonorgestrel and Ethinylestradiol

 Tell your doctor if you are taking any of these medications before taking Microlite.

 Do not take Microlite if you are pregnant or suspect you may be pregnant.
-Microlite should not be used when breastfeeding and you should discuss this with a doctor.
+Microlite should also be avoided when breastfeeding or delayed until 6 months after birth, but you should discuss this with a doctor.

 Like other forms of the contraceptive pill, Microlite will not protect you against sexually transmitted diseases.
 You should use a barrier form of contraception (such as condoms) in order to properly protect yourself against STIs.

-Taking Microlite can increase the risk of developing venous thrombosis (a blood clot in a vein) or arterial thrombosis (a blood clot in an artery).
+Taking Microlite can increase the risk of developing thrombosis – venous thrombosis (a blood clot in a vein) as well as arterial thrombosis (a blood clot in an artery).

 In long-term users of Microlite, cervical cancer, breast cancer and liver tumours have been reported, but this is incredibly rare, and it is currently not known whether this is caused by the pill itself.